clausouto/pingr/README.md

 - **Smart Notifications**: Get notified when tasks are due
 - **Task History**: View completed tasks in a dedicated history section
 - **Data Encryption**: Optional encryption for your task data using Electron's SafeStorage
-- **Auto-Launch**: Configure the app to start automatically when your system boots
 - **System Tray Integration**: Quick access from your system tray
 - **Cross-Platform**: Works on Windows, macOS, and Linux
 - **Export Tasks**: Export your tasks to JSON format (unencrypted)